mmbman/Katagiri/1979-07-25-Diamond-Sutra-Provisional-Being.md

 **Question**: Roshi?
 You speak of the concept of no-self, and at the same time, constantly refer to the idea of past lives.
 And somehow I have difficulty reconciling them.

 **Katagiri**: No-self doesn't mean to ignore the existence of self, ignore the existence of subject.
 There is still perception of understanding of the self, understanding of the subject.
-And if you understand the self, through the present life, you can realize how sublime it is, how unfathomable yourself is.
-You cannot understand yourself in the present, according to present time, because your life is pretty broad.
+And if you understand the self, [then] through the present life, you can realize how sublime it is, how unfathomable yourself is.
+And you cannot understand yourself in the present, according to present time, because your life is pretty broad.
 Sometimes you don't understand.
 Sometimes you understand who you are, but strictly speaking you don't understand who you are, because your life may have been connected with a past life.

-But if we say like this, immediately we say, there is something which exists for long, some task, from the past, through the present, to the future.
+But if we say [it] like this, immediately we say, there is something which exists for long, some task, from the past, through the present, to the future.
 That is perception of a soul, okay?
 So, I don't think so.
-But even though no soul, still, there is.
+But even though no soul – but, still there is.
 You cannot attach to the soul, but you cannot attach to no-soul.
 Do you understand?
 You cannot have perception of the object or non-object.
 You cannot have perception of thinking or non-thinking.
 You cannot say.

 Finally, self is broad, but what is that?
 I cannot explain.
 But, it's there.
 It's there, but it is not something which exists eternally, because you cannot pin down what it is.

-Buddhism means always not to touch the extreme ideas, perception of soul or perception of not-soul, because everything is working dynamically, constantly.
+Buddhism is always not to touch the extreme ideas, perception of soul or perception of not-soul, because everything is working dynamically, constantly.
 That means, understanding everything working dynamically leads you to touch the core of real life.
 Which is fully alive.
 Fully alive.

 ##### 1:05:11 end of recording